Goodyear to recall RV tires 19 years after last one was made - NewsBreak

 Lawsuits and safety advocates allege that the tires were designed for delivery trucks and not for recreational vehicles that travel at highway speeds.
 They allege that Goodyear kept the problems secret for years by settling cases and getting judges to seal records.

-Messages were left seeking comment from Akron, Ohio-based Goodyear Tire & Rubber Co.
-Previously the company has said there is no safety defect with the tires.
+Goodyear Tire & Rubber Co., based in Akron, Ohio, denied that the tires have a safety defect and said Tuesday that few, if any, are still on the road.
+The company said it's doing the recall to address risks that happen when the tires are underinflated or overloaded on motorhomes.

+“This tire hasn’t been made since 2003, it consistently met Goodyear’s demanding safety standards, and we have not received an injury claim related to the tire’s use on a Class A motorhome in more than 14 years,” Goodyear said in a prepared statement.

-Documents show that the safety agency sent Goodyear a letter requesting a recall of the 22.5-inch diameter tires on Feb.
+Documents show that the government safety agency sent Goodyear a letter requesting a recall of the 22.5-inch diameter tires on Feb.
 22 of this year, and the company declined the request on March 8.
-But the documents show that Goodyear later agreed to the recall “to address concerns that some of these tires may still be in the marketplace or in use.”
+But Goodyear later agreed to the recall "to address concerns that some of these tires may still be in the marketplace or in use."

 NHTSA must hold a public hearing and then go to court to force a company to do a recall.

-Goodyear said the RV makers who used the tires are no longer in business, so it does not have access to registration data for the RVs with the faulty tires.
+Goodyear said in government documents that the RV makers who used the tires are no longer in business, so it does not have access to registration data for the RVs with the faulty tires.

 “Sealing off the documentation that there is a distinct threat to public safety should be against the law,” said Brooks, who added that several states have such laws.

-Note: This story has been corrected to show that the last G159 tire was made 19 years ago, not nine years ago.